advithialva/omnibook/README.md

 # 📚 Omnibook - A Multilingual Book Management System

-A modern book management system with multi-language support, built with React and Tailwind CSS.
+Omnibook is a modern, user-friendly book management system with multi-language support.
+Effortlessly organize your book collection with an intuitive and accessible interface built for global users.

-Manage your book collection with support for multiple languages and an intuitive user interface.

 ---